Leadership & Governance

-Andrew Littlejohns joined Avanti Communications Group plc (Avanti) in 2018 as Chief Operating Officer.
-His position encompasses Operations, Product Development and Delivery, Procurement and Supply Chain, Commercial and ICT across Europe, the Middle East and Africa.
+Andrew Littlejohns joined Avanti Communications Group plc (Avanti) in 2018 as Chief Operating Officer - Delivery.
+His position encompasses Operations, Product Development and Delivery, Procurement and Supply Chain and ICT across Europe, the Middle East and Africa.
 He also sits on Avanti’s Executive Committee.

-In his role he is responsible for delivering new satellite launches, all ground, network and spacecraft operations, new product development and delivery, end to end supply chain, major commercial initiatives and information technology.
+In his role he is responsible for delivering new satellite launches, all ground, network and spacecraft operations, end to end supply chain and information technology.

 Prior to joining Avanti, between 2003 and 2009, Andrew held various executive roles at Vodafone, where he was responsible for all UK M&A advisory and execution, in addition to Business Development.
 Andrew subsequently moved to Acision, as EVP Operations, where he delivered a $150m commercial joint venture with a global MNO across 12 Latin American countries, and a multi-jurisdictional, multiple investor $120m refinancing and restructuring deal.
 He has subsequently worked for Private Equity investors as a CEO focussing on the transformation of underperforming businesses across a variety of sectors, including technology, security, energy and facilities management.